mugraph-payments/mugraph/README.md

 A $\Delta$ is just a mapping between inputs and outputs. $N$ inputs create $M$ outputs, as long as they follow a rule: the amounts in the inputs and the amounts on the outputs must be equal, no value can be created or destroyed.

+If an input appears in a $\Delta$, it can not be consumed again.
+Doing so is called a "Double Spend".
+We can assume that, barring user or node misbehavings, avoiding double spend is the only thing that we need to do.

+We can also assume that, as long as the inputs are different from two transactions, they are completely independent!
+They can be processed in parallel, or even out of order, it doesn't matter.

+Let's then summarize our thesis:

+> On a UTXO blockchain and in the absence of Double Spend, the system can be considered **Strongly Eventually Consistent**, meaning that all nodes will reach the same output, given the same inputs.

+It becomes clear that if our goal is to have a high throughput, we need to embrace this characteristic, do more in parallel, and only pay the price of strong consistency when we actually need to.

+More specifically, our goal is to go "as fast as gossip can go".

+### Looking Around for Double Spending

+TODO.

 ## Bibliography

 - ["Session Guarantees for Weakly Consistent Replicated Data"](https://www.cs.cornell.edu/courses/cs734/2000FA/cached%20papers/SessionGuaranteesPDIS_1.html)